 You need this level of detail in order to create campaigns that meet users where they are and reflect the relationship they have with your brand.
 Surveys, promotions, reactivation campaigns — knowing who to send these messages to (and who to exclude from these campaigns) is essential to building real relationships that keeps customers coming back.

-We developed this framework with a partner, with AIC standing for Awareness, Interest, and Converted.
+We developed this framework with a partner, with AIC standing for Acknowledgement, Interest, and Converted.

-It functions as a pyramid, with the bottom layer as Awareness.
+It functions as a pyramid, with the bottom layer as Acknowledgement.
 These are users who launch your app occasionally and perhaps visit your website, but don’t engage with you beyond that surface level.

 Interested users make up the middle of the pyramid, and go a step further to engage with you: they perform a key in-app action like conducting a search, listening to a song, or uploading a photo.

 By breaking your user base into these three major groups, you can more effectively lead each group into deeper and deeper engagement with your brand.
 You wouldn’t push a user who is only aware of you to jump straight to a conversion, for instance.
 Instead, encourage them to transition from Awareness to Interest by completing key actions and developing habits around your product that increase app stickiness and brand loyalty.

 What makes intent based segmentation so powerful when it comes to retention is predicting which users will uninstall within a certain time period, so that you can be proactive in reengaging them before they churn.

 And on the flip side, by identifying users who are likely to make a purchase, you can strengthen brand loyalty by surprising them with VIP program invites or personalized discounts.
 Or you can encourage higher order values by offering product bundles or related product recommendations.